 In your response, you could:

-- write about your own impressions of
+- write about your own impressions of the characters;

 - evaluate how the writer has created these impressions;